Prince Harry wondered if his cameo in Meghan Markle’s birthday video would be ‘weird’

-It seems Prince Harry was initially unsure about his hilarious cameo in wife Meghan Markle ’s birthday video.
+It seems Prince Harry was initially unsure about his hilarious cameo in wife Meghan Markle’s birthday video.
 Melissa McCarthy, who appeared in the video with the Duchess of Sussex, revealed to Access Hollywood that Queen Elizabeth’s grandson came up with the idea of juggling, but also questioned if it would be weird.
 The Nine Perfect Strangers star recalled, “He’s like, ‘Is it going to be weird if I stand outside and juggle?’
 I was like, ‘Weird in a way that will make me watch it five million times.”

 Harry ultimately went through with his surprise appearance and was seen juggling outside of Meghan’s window at the end of the video.
 The Bridesmaids actress teamed up with the royals to help announce Meghan’s 40x40 initiative.
 According to Melissa, the Duchess wanted to “drum up more people helping more women kind of get back into the workforce” in a “fun way.”
 She said, “I was like, ‘Yes!
 What a great idea.’
 I was so pleased to be a part of it.”